Deck the Halls with Christmas Peppers?!

 Peppers have been used as décor since at least the 16th century when Europeans would use them as ornamental plants rather than food.
 By the 20th century, Christmas peppers became popular along with the Jerusalem cherry and the poinsettia as part of Christmas displays.

-So why aren’t Christmas peppers as popular today?
+Why aren’t Christmas peppers as popular today?
 It may have something to do with the way poinsettias cornered the potted plant market.
 In the early to middle 20th century, the Ecke family of Los Angeles put serious effort into producing new poinsettias that were sturdier and longer-lasting, and with that, they also promoted these plants such that they became the popular Christmas decoration they are today.
-Unfortunately for the Christmas pepper, poinsettias received no such promotion and fell by the wayside.
+Unfortunately, Christmas peppers received no such promotion and fell by the wayside.

 Sunlight requirements—only those two to four hours a day—are what makes these plants ideal as a houseplant, especially in the winter when there are fewer daylight hours.
-Other than that, to keep a Christmas pepper fruiting, all you need to do is make sure that the potting soil stays well-watered, moist but not too soggy.
+Other than that, all you need to do is make sure that the potting soil stays well-watered, moist but not too soggy.
 These plants will grow in conventional potting mixes and only need to be repotted every year or two as they outgrow their pots.
-And if you don’t pick the peppers, they’ll stay plenty pretty and colorful for several weeks to months, which makes them ideal as decoration.
+If you don’t pick the peppers, they’ll stay pretty and colorful for several weeks to months.

 Can You Eat The Peppers?

 The answer is yes—but with caution, and it’s not recommended.
-On occasion, Christmas peppers or other types of peppers sold as Christmas peppers won’t taste like much at all, but true Christmas peppers are very hot.
-You should also make sure that you don’t confuse the Christmas pepper with the Christmas cherry or Jerusalem cherry, which produces a toxic fruit.
-To tell the difference, look at the shape of the fruit: Jerusalem cherries are round, closer in resemblance to a cherry tomato, while Christmas peppers have that distinctive pointed pepper shape.
+On occasion, Christmas peppers or other types of peppers sold as Christmas peppers won’t taste like much at all, but true Christmas peppers are hot.
+Be sure not to confuse this plant with Christmas cherry or Jerusalem cherry, which produce toxic fruits.
+To tell the difference, look at the shape of the fruit.
+Jerusalem cherries are round, closer in resemblance to a cherry tomato as opposed to a pointed pepper shape.

 Where To Buy